pubnub/pubnub-api/javascript/README.md

 http://www.pubnub.com - PubNub Real-time Push Service in the Cloud. http://www.pubnub.com/tutorial/javascript-push-api

-PubNub is a blazingly fast cloud-hosted messaging service for building real-time web and mobile apps.
+The PubNub Network is a blazingly fast Global Messaging Service for building real-time web and mobile apps.
 Hundreds of apps and thousands of developers rely on PubNub for delivering human-perceptive real-time experiences that scale to millions of users worldwide.
 PubNub delivers